LA To Require City Employees To Get Vaccinated Or Take Weekly COVID Test

 LOS ANGELES (CBSLA) — As coronavirus cases and hospitalizations continue to rise, Los Angeles Mayor Eric Garcetti and Council President Nury Martinez announced Tuesday that all city employees will be required to show proof of COVID-19 vaccinations or weekly negative COVID-19 tests.

 “The fourth wave is here, and the choice for Angelenos couldn’t be clearer — get vaccinated or get COVID-19,” Garcetti said Tuesday.
-“This urgent need means that if you’re a city employee, we’re now going to require you to either show that you’re vaccinated or take a weekly test.”READ MORE: Biden Says Vaccine Mandate For Federal Workers Is "Under Consideration"
+“This urgent need means that if you’re a city employee, we’re now going to require you to either show that you’re vaccinated or take a weekly test.”READ MORE: Flex Alert Issued For Wednesday To Relieve Strain On The State's Power Grid

 The policy, similar to the state’s policy, falls short of a vaccine “mandate,” offering employees the option of undergoing regular COVID testing instead of providing proof of vaccination.
 However, Garcetti said he and Martinez are “committed to pursuing a full vaccine mandate.”